 What is enough?
 There shouldn’t be any large unquilted spaces on the piece, and the density of the quilting should remain consistent throughout the quilt.
 Along with an even distribution of quilting, quilt judging criteria also includes consistency of stitch length throughout the quilt, especially when quilting by machine.

-Award-winning Colorful Chevrons Quilt photo via Bluprint member Christa Watson
+Award-winning Colorful Chevrons Quilt photo via Craftsy member Christa Watson

 4. A clean quilt